Flip the Script – A training program for women

 We know that all of this is wrong.

 Did you know that one in five young women will experience sexual assault while at university?
-And one in three women over the age of 15 will experience physical violence from a partner, ex-partner, family member or someone known to them.
+And one in three women (over the age of 15) will experience physical violence from a partner, ex-partner, family member or someone known to them.

 Let’s flip the script for women.
-In this evidence-based program, you’ll learn to trust yourself and recognise and overcome some of the pressures society places us on girls and women.
+In this evidence-based program, you’ll learn to trust yourself and recognise and overcome some of the pressures society places on girls and women.

-Upcoming sessions in Semester Two
+Upcoming sessions in Semester One

 For information on the Flip the Script curriculum and its research, visit the SARE Centre website.